parapluu/encore/README.md

 ## Play around with Encore

-Would like to play around without having to install all the dependencies?
+Would you like to play around with Encore without having to install all the dependencies?
 Now you can!

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/).